docker/docs/content/desktop/mac/permission-requirements.md

 From version 4.18 and later, Docker Desktop for Mac provides greater control over functionality that's enabled during installation.

-The first time Docker Desktop for Mac launches, you are presented with an installation window where you can choose to either use the default settings, which work for most developers and require privileged access to be granted, or use advanced settings.
+The first time Docker Desktop for Mac launches, it presents an installation window where you can choose to either use the default settings, which work for most developers and requires you to grant privileged access, or use advanced settings.

 If you work in an environment with elevated security requirements, for instance where local administrative access is prohibited, then you can use the advanced settings to remove the need for granting privileged access.
 You can configure:
 - The location of the Docker CLI tools either in the system or user directory